proteneer/khan/README.md

 ## Features

 1. A friendly tensorflow environment with custom ops for performance
-2. On-the-fly featurization
+2. On-the-fly GPU featurization
 3. Simple to use python API for training
 4. Highly extensible with additional datasets
-5. Scalable to multiple gpus on a single node.
+5. Scalable to multiple gpus on a single node
+6. Ability to train to forces
+7. Double precision for precise optimization routines

 ## Performance